 Critical input from institutional teachers and administrators is invaluable in making positive change possible.
 Well-deserved thanks goes out to all the dedicated career-technical teachers and administrators who took valuable time and effort to assemble the data and supporting documentation that made this annual performance review possible.
-Special thanks for ongoing support go to Jennifer Sanders, Superintendent of the Buckeye United School District; Mark Powell, Career-Technical Director; Bob Depinet, Data Administrator Manager and Steve Gratz, Director of the Office of Career-Technical Education at the Ohio Department of Education.
+Special thanks for ongoing support go to Jennifer Sanders, Superintendent of the Buckeye United School District; Mark Powell, Career-Technical Director; Bob Depinet, Data Administrator Manager and Steve Gratz, Senior Executive Director, Center for Student Support and Education Options.
 Finally, appreciation is extended to Ohio Department of Youth Services Director Harvey Reed for his re-entry based vision and ongoing support of educational programming with Ohio's youth facilities.